Stage 5 Trafalgar Square to Queen Elizabeth Olympic Park 12.1 miles

 Turn left along Drury Lane, passing the grand, white Freemason’s Hall on the right, before crossing High Holborn.
 Go ahead along Museum Street, crossing New Oxford Street, eventually reaching the British Museum.
 Turn right along Russell Street to pass front entrance of museum.
 Turn left along right hand side of Montague Street.
 Cross at traffic lights and walk diagonally through Russell Square Gardens, passing cafe on right.
 Cross road at traffic lights, towards the ornate Hotel Russell, and continue along Bernard Street (to left of Hotel Russell).
 Pass Russell Street tube on right and continue straight on to Brunswick Square, ignoring steps on left into the Brunswick shopping centre.
 Turn left and just past the end of the Brunswick centre, turn right into Handel Street and continue through St Georges Gardens.
 At end of gardens continue along Heathcote Street to reach Grays Inn Road (2 miles).

 Turn left and turn left again into Cromer Street.
 Just past shops turn right along left hand side of Whidborne Street.
 After the road swings right, turn left along Argyll Street admiring the impressive facade of the St. Pancras Hotel.
 Cross Euston Road and turn right to reach Kings Cross Station.
-Turn left to follow around left side of station to eventually reach Kings Cross Underground.
-At present time (mid 2016) there is a huge redevelopment going on.
-Go ahead along a wide walkway, eventually crossing bridge over Regents Canal (University of the Arts ahead).
+Turn left to follow around left side of station (St Pancras Station on other side of road) to eventually reach Kings Cross Underground.
+Go ahead along a wide walkway (following occasionally sign to Canal Museum), eventually crossing bridge over Regents Canal (University of the Arts ahead).
 Turn left and go down steps on left.
 Turn left along Regents Canal (3 miles).

 Continue along canal for ½ mile passing signpost to Canal Museum (5 mins).
 Canal goes through Islington Tunnel, where there is no towpath.
 Instead turn up steps on left to Muriel Street.
 Cross road turn right and almost immediately go through gate on left by Jubilee Greenway sign.
 Go ahead eventually continuing along Maygood Road.
 Cross Barnsbury Road and Turn right.
 Turn left into Chapel Lane Market.
 At end of market turn right to cross road at traffic lights to reach Angel Tube Station.
 Turn left and then turn right along Duncan Street.
 At end cross road and rejoin Regents Canal (4.1 miles).